Drummingcoder/the-unknown/replit.md

 1. The `hackatime-tracker` workflow runs `hackatime_tracker.py` in the background
 2. The script watches for file modifications using Python's watchdog library
 3. When you edit supported file types (.py, .js, .ts, .html, .css, etc.), a heartbeat is sent to Hackatime
-4. Heartbeats are rate-limited to one per file every 2 minutes to avoid spam
+4. Heartbeats are rate-limited to one per file every 30 seconds to avoid spam
 5. All activity appears in your Hackatime dashboard at https://hackatime.hackclub.com

 ### Tracked File Types